-Please submit this form immediately to a DSO (if you are not a DSO yourself) or an SSO.
+Please submit this form immediately to a DSO (if you are not a DSO yourself) or the Safeguarding Manager / SSO.
 A full list of DSOs can be found in Appendix 6 of the RAD Safeguarding Policy and Procedures.

-To be completed by SSO reviewing the case
+To be completed by SSO/Safeguarding Manager reviewing the case